5GZORRO/datalake/README.md

 ## Requirements
 The datalake server requires that there first be running: kubernetes, kafka, argo.

-Kubernetes should use Docker container management for argo to work properly.
+Kubernetes should use Docker container management (rather than containerd) for argo to work properly.

 For kubernetes, it is possible to run a simulated minikube cluster.

+This is a POC implementation.
+Authentication is not yet implemented.

+TODO:
+Proper permissions have to be set up to use the argo-events (argo-events-resource-admin-role).

 ## Usage
 In the python-flask-server directory, fill in the proper values in conf.yaml and follow the instructions in the README file.